min2ha/ukwa-site/content/target/45074/index.en.md

   "subject": "Brexit"
 }

-# IPSOS Mori: Counting the cost of Brexit

 Reviewing, refining and improving customer service and investing in customer-centric products and services need to remain at the heart of what any financial services provider does if it is to weather the tough times ahead.